First Things First

 Any time after your employment at MIT ends, you may withdraw funds from your TDA account.
 Contact your TDA investment provider directly for more information:

-If you have additional questions, contact the Benefits Office.
+If you have additional questions, contact MIT Benefits.

 - See IS&T's Knowledge Base article on disengaging from MIT Resources.